melekboran1602/gul-ticaret-marshall/README.md

 Melek Boran

-Developed as a practical front-end project based on a real-world local business use case.
+A practical front-end project created to strengthen my programming skills through a real-world use case.